Bank of New York Mellon Corp Sells 26,245 Shares of Oshkosh Co. (NYSE:OSK)

 Oshkosh Dividend Announcement

-The business also recently declared a quarterly dividend, which was paid on Monday, August 29th.
-Stockholders of record on Monday, August 15th were paid a dividend of $0.37 per share.
+The firm also recently disclosed a quarterly dividend, which was paid on Monday, August 29th.
+Investors of record on Monday, August 15th were issued a $0.37 dividend.
+This represents a $1.48 annualized dividend and a yield of 1.86%.
 The ex-dividend date was Friday, August 12th.
-This represents a $1.48 annualized dividend and a dividend yield of 1.86%.
-Oshkosh’s payout ratio is currently 83.62%.
+Oshkosh’s dividend payout ratio (DPR) is presently 83.62%.

 Oshkosh Profile